-Why Do Doctors Listen to Your Back With a Stethoscope Illustration
+Why Doctors Listen to Your Back with a Stethoscope Vector

 What is Auscultation?

-Why Do Doctors Listen to a Patient’s Back with a Stethoscope?
+Why Do Doctors Listen to Your Back with a Stethoscope?

 Doctors listen to a patient’s back with a stethoscope primarily to assess the health of their lungs and, to some extent, their heart.
 The lungs are located in the thoracic cavity and extend towards the back, making this area an ideal spot for evaluating lung function.